fullstackreact/30-days-of-react/day-26/post.md

 ```

 <img class="wide" src="/assets/images/series/30-days-of-react/day-26/nightwatch-3.jpg" />

+One final note, if you're interested in a deeper set of selenium tutorials, check out the free tutorials from guru99.com at [https://www.guru99.com/selenium-tutorial.html](https://www.guru99.com/selenium-tutorial.html).
+They are pretty in-depth and well done (in our opinion).

 That's it!
 We've made it and have covered 3 types of testing entirely, from low-level up through faking a real browser instance.
 Now we have the tools to ensure our applications are ready for full deployment.